-The controversial interference call by umpire Sam Holbrook near the end of Game 6 on Tuesday night revealed a lot.
+The controversial interference call by umpire Sam Holbrook near the end of Game 6 of the 2019 World Series revealed a lot.

 And, unfortunately, we got to see some real ineptitude on the part of the officiating crew.
 For those of you who missed it, just take a peek below.